Skip to main content

 Tour the CAPS Facilities

-The RTDS is a special purpose multi-processor computer system that is optimized for power system simulations.
-It is designed for real-time simulation, which means that the computation of the simulated system advances one moment in each moment of wall-clock time.
-In a low risk yet realistic environment, the simulator can test a critical electrical grid without actually turning off the lights around the nation or putting a ship in harms way.
+Digital Real Time Simulators are special-purpose multi-processor computer systems designed for coupling power system simulations to the physical world.
+This real-time simulation coupling means that the simulated system advances synchronously with wall-clock time every time step.
+For power system simulation, time steps in the 10s of microseconds and lower are typical.
+In a low risk yet realistic environment, the RTS allows testing a critical electrical grid without actually turning off the lights around the nation or putting a ship in harm’s way.

 Learn more about our RTDS